Frequently

 unless they have an appointment or they accompany someone

-and inspect all purses and bags.
-DO NOT bring guns or other
+with an appointment.
+They inspect all purses and bags.
+DO NOT bring guns or

 weapons with you.
 Weapons will be confiscated by the guards.